happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 Identifying direct messages
 --

-Whether you're interacting with the bot via private message or not, various functions are enabled.
+Depending on the channel of your interaction with the bot (private or public), various functions are enabled.
 For private messages you only show karma, while for public messages you have to parse their contents.

 Check for private messages by adding the following function to _slack.ex_: